Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 by James Allen

-I’ve read this book more than a dozen times and often give it as a gift because it’s concise, easy to read, and extremely profound.
-It dives deep into the whole concept of understanding that your thoughts truly shape everything in your life that you feel and experience.
+I’ve read this book more than a dozen times and often give it as a gift because it’s concise, easy to read and yet extremely profound.
+It dives deep into the concept of understanding that your thoughts truly shape everything in your life that you feel and experience.
+As I often say, changing your focus can change your entire life.

 The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance